-Level 6 qualification as a Chartered Legal Executive.
+- Level: Level 6 qualification as a Chartered Legal Executive

 What are the advantages of a legal apprenticeship?

+- Earn while you learn.
 Legal apprenticeships are completely free, so apprentices will avoid the usual tuition fee debt that a law degree will incur.
 In addition, apprentices are paid a salary for their work at a law firm.
-So Law apprentices will finish their training with less debt and more savings!
+So Law apprentices will finish their training with less debt and more earnings!

-Solicitor apprentices will not need to complete a two year training contract.
+- No two year contract.
 Those who qualify through the traditional degree route must find a two year placement at a law firm to complete their solicitor training (which are notoriously competitive to come by.)
 However, after completing the apprenticeship and passing the SRA’s assessment tests, an apprentice qualifies as a solicitor without the need for a two year training contract.

 How else does a Law apprenticeship differ from a Law degree?

-A Law degree and LPC takes four years if you follow the traditional degree path, whereas a solicitor apprenticeship lasts at least 6 years.
+- Length.
+A Law degree and LPC takes four years if you follow the traditional degree path, whereas a solicitor apprenticeship lasts at least six years.
 However, graduate solicitors must still complete a two year work placement at a law firm after their training so ultimately they will become fully qualified at the same time.